 Opting to have Uninsured Motorist and Underinsured Motorist (UM/UIM) coverage can provide peace of mind and necessary coverage if you are in a serious motorcycle wreck.

-UM/UIM is Uninsured and Under-Insured Motorist coverage.
-This coverage kicks in when you are hit by a driver that does not have any insurance coverage, hit by a driver that does not have enough insurance coverage for your injuries, or when you are the victim of a hit and run wreck.
-Your own UM/UIM coverage will step in to take care of your damages.
+Uninsured motorist (UM) coverage kicks in if you are hit by a driver who does not have any insurance coverage at all or if you are the victim of a hit and run.
+Underinsured motorist (UIM) coverage kicks in if you are hit by a driver who does not have enough insurance coverage for your injuries.
+For example, they have the bare minimum of $30,000.00 in coverage and your injuries are more severe than that.
+In these situations, your own UM/UIM coverage will step in to take care of the damages.

-Like most catastrophic cases or wrongful death cases that I handle, the medical bills and lost wages far exceed the insurance coverage.
-In these cases, we take a look at all available options for insurance and the likelihood of success at each of them.
-We will take a look at all available options for recovery and the likelihood of success under each option.
-After evaluating and discussing options with you, we develop a plan to begin working on resolving claims with the available insurance coverage.
+With most motorcycle wreck cases that we handle, the medical bills and lost wages can far exceed the insurance coverage.
+In these cases, we take a look at all available options for insurance.
+After evaluating and discussing options with you, we put together a plan on resolving claims with the available insurance coverage.

-Once we have exhausted all insurance options, we now begin working on resolving and reducing all medical bills and medical liens you owe back.
-This will involve subrogation with your health insurance company and dealing with the hospitals and doctors for their extra charges.
+Once we have exhausted all insurance options, we begin working on resolving and reducing all medical bills and medical liens you owe.
+This will involve resolving subrogation interests with your health insurance company and dealing with the hospitals and doctors that have balances owed.